Near-Optimal Clustering in Mixture of Markov Chains: INTRODUCTION

 Several studies have algorithmically addressed the second question~\citep{gupta2016mixture,kausik2023mixture,spaeh2023mixture,spaeh2024mixture1,spaeh2024mixture2}, often without rigorous statistical guarantees.
-One notable exception is \cite{kausik2023mixture}, where the authors proposed a clustering algorithm that provably performs \textit{exact} clustering (i.e., zero misclassification error) in \textbf{MCC} when $T = \widetilde{\Omega}(K^2 S)$ and $H = \widetilde{\Omega}(K^{3/2} t_\mix)$.
-However, they do not provide the clustering error rate across various regimes of $T$ and $H$ (and appropriate separation parameters); for instance, they do not address the asymptotic regime where $T \rightarrow \infty$, commonly studied in prior clustering literature~\citep{lu2016gmm,yun2016labeled}.
-Moreover, \citet{kausik2023mixture} lacks a corresponding lower bound and related discussions, making it difficult to assess the optimality of their sample complexity on $T$ and $H$.
+One notable exception is \cite{kausik2023mixture}, where the authors proposed a clustering algorithm that provably performs \textit{exact} clustering (i.e., zero misclassification error) in \textbf{MMC} when $T = \widetilde{\Omega}(K^2 S)$ and $H = \widetilde{\Omega}(K^{3/2} t_\mix)$.
+However, they do not provide the clustering error rate across various regimes of $T$, $H$ and appropriate separation parameters.
+Perhaps more importantly, they lack a corresponding lower bound and related discussions, making it difficult to assess the optimality of their algorithm.
 Furthermore, their algorithm relies on explicit knowledge of problem-specific quantities, often unavailable in practice.
 We will elaborate on this comparison in Section~\ref{sec:compare-kausik}.
 Consequently, despite their importance, both of the aforementioned questions have remained elusive in the literature.